kellpossible/cargo-i18n/README.md

 ### Minimal Configuration

-You will need to create an `i18n.toml` configuration in the root directory of your crate.
+You will need to create an `i18n.toml` configuration.
+By default this is in the root directory of your crate, but it can be [configured](#configuration) to use another location.

 A minimal configuration for a binary crate to be localized to Spanish and Japanese using the `gettext` system would be:

 ```toml
 # (Required) The language identifier of the language used in the